JakeSteam/blog-programming/_drafts/2022-04-23-chasing-100-percent-crash-free-users-on-mobile.md

 Finally, crash fixing (at least on Android) is often pretty easy.
 There are absolutely times when a single crash can take weeks, but in my experience almost all crashes are easy fixes.
 Maybe a value is unexpectedly null, maybe a variable can take longer than expected to initialise, issues like this can often take longer to write the PR than fix!

-Because of this, a few hours a week of my time has definitively improved the app experience for tens or hundreds or thousands of users.
-It's somewhat sobering to consider that my almost hobbyist crash fixing could easily have saved my employers more money than any major new feature / improvement I've actively developed!
+Because of this, a few hours a week of my time has significantly improved the app experience for tens or hundreds of thousands of users.
+It's somewhat sobering to consider that my almost hobbyist crash fixing could easily have made my employers more money than any major new feature / improvement I've actively developed!

-## How to improve crash-free users %
+## How to improve crash-free users percentage?

 Alright, so hopefully at least one of the points above has convinced you that the crash-free users % at least needs to be looked at occasionally, and improved if possible.